 - (1) Upon publication of a call for tenders, any interested supplier may submit a tender in response. - (2) The minimum time limit for receipt of tenders shall be reasonable and proportionate to the subject matter of the contract, no less than 20 days from the date on which the call for tenders was published.
-For contracts with a value exceeding EUR 200,000 where no SAN has been published in accordance with Article 5, the minimum time limit for receipt of tenders shall be no less than 30 days. - (3) The Organisation shall assess the tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.
+For contracts where no SAN has been published in accordance with Article 5, the minimum time limit for receipt of tenders shall be no less than 30 days. - (3) The Organisation shall assess the tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.